-If the state of your Jon boat makes you blush it’s probably time to put some maintenance hours into your pride and joy.
-As simple but versatile lightweight vessels, Jon boats tend put in a lot of hours on the water and the combination of sun, weather, hitting objects in shallow water and knocks and bumps encountered when hauling can take its toll on your boat leaving the paintwork cracked, faded and peeling.
-Here we show you how to paint your Jon boat and the best materials to use.
+If the state of your Jon boat makes you blush it’s probably time to put some maintenance hours into your pride and joy and dug out the paint.
+As simple but versatile lightweight vessels, Jon boats take some knocks.
+They tend put in a lot of hours on the water.

 - The benefits of painting your Jon boat